thingsiplay/tochd/README.md

   so you can use the DVD format instead with `--mode dvd` .
 Do not use this blindly for all emulators.
 In fact, most are regular CDs anyway and `tochd` defaults to `--mode cd` .

+### Buggy GDI files causes to not process any other file too

+- There is a bug with .gdi files, but normally this shouldn't be a problem.
+  When a .gdi file contains lines that points to non existing files or are corrupt otherwise, then the program might stop processing any file.
+In such situation, exclude these .gdi and its associated .gdi files, so it does not get in the way.

+### Stats counting with parallel option does not work

+- At the moment counting a Job finish state (such as "Completed" or "Skipped") is thread unsafe.
+This is an oversight and rookie mistake by me.
+Therefore until a solution is found, the program will simply exclude the counter such as "Skipped: 0" and others from final result, when `-p` and `-s` options are combined.